amannn/action-semantic-pull-request/README.md

           # merge commit, and it's easy to commit this by mistake.
 Enable this option
           # to also validate the commit message for one commit PRs.
           validateSingleCommit: true
+          # Related to `validateSingleCommit` you can opt-in to validate that the PR
+          # title matches a single commit to avoid confusion.
+          validateSingleCommitMatchesPrTitle: true
           # If you use Github Enterprise, you can set this to the URL of your server
           githubBaseUrl: https://github.myorg.com/api/v3
 ```